Otoplasty (Ear Surgery) in High Point, NC

-Otoplasty, or ear surgery, is an aesthetic low-risk procedure that adjusts the size, position, or proportion of the ears to better align with the head.
+Otoplasty (ear surgery) is a low-risk cosmetic procedure that adjusts the size, position, and/or proportion of the ears to better align with the head.
+Also known as ear pinning, this procedure can correct ears that protrude from the head, misshapen ears, and overly large ears.

-- One ear is positioned slightly higher than the other
+- Oddly placed ears, including one ear positioned slightly higher than the other

-Incisions will be made behind the ear to cut off extra skin and fat, while cartilage is recontoured and positioned according to your desired result.
-Reshaping the cartilage will help restore a natural shape to your ears and allow them to lie more discreetly against the head.
-The incision will then be stitched.
+Incisions will be made behind the ear to remove extra skin and fat.
+Eliminating this extra tissue from behind the ears will allow them to lie more discreetly against the head.
+The incisions will then be stitched closed.

 Children will be given general anesthesia, while adults can be provided with a sedative and local anesthesia.